devsachink22/CarPrid/README.md

 # CarPrid
-It is used to predict the price of refurbished cars to resolve resale problems.
+Predicts the price of refurbished cars to resolve resale problems.